Last updated October, 2019.

 Whether we admit it or not, the majority of us have a tough time applying it on a consistent basis.
 That doesn't mean we are evil, and it doesn't mean we don't care about (and help) others.

 But, it's human nature to judge and label.
-We also have the "baggage" of preconceived notions taught to us since birth.
+We also have the "baggage" of preconceived notions we have accumulated since birth.
 Our minds work hard to make us view everyone and everything through these (and other) filters and constructs.

 As a result, we tend to selectively apply compassion.
 I do it, you do it, we all do it.
 That's why compassion is hard.